zensimilia/less-long-shadow/README.md

 ## TODO

 - [ ] Correctly implement spread transparency.
+- [x] Add support for shadows on SVG.
 - [x] Add ability to specify an angle of shadow.

 ## Changelog

 __2.1.0__
-* Add support for shadows on SVG.
+* Add support for shadows on SVG by [Randall Bruder](https://github.com/randybruder).

 __2.0.0__
 * __INCOMPATIBLE CHANGES!__ Add _namespace_ and rename mixins.